-In this video, I will go through a great stability ball exercise that is excellent at helping when it comes to rehabbing the hip and preventing injuries when it relates the hip.
-We are talking about improving the hip stability by putting a little bit of a tweak on the traditional stability ball wall squat.
+In this video, I will go through a great stability ball exercise that is excellent for helping rehab the hip and preventing hip injuries.
+We are working on improving the hip stability by slightly tweaking the traditional stability ball wall squat.

 CLICK HERE to watch the YouTube video.